 Earned growth begins with improving retention.
 The logic is irrefutable: each time a customer churns, you’re losing revenue.
 To maximize growth, you need to plug the hole in that leaky bucket and get customers to stay.

 Take the example of Sweet Fish Media.
 The B2B podcasting company was suffering from a churn rate of 15% every month.
 By making some changes to its account management processes, it brought churn down to less than 3% within a year.

 How?
 By listening to its customers, through customer experience surveys and quarterly reviews.
 In short, they used the Account Experience methodology which looks a little like this:

 1. Collect customer sentiments through Net Promoter Score

 Earning growth through customer retention relies on customer surveys.
 And the most effective (because it’s the simplest) surveying system out there is Net Promoter Score (NPS).

-Based around a single question,“How likely are you to recommend our product/service to someone else?” the system is designed to gauge customer loyalty.
+Based on a single question, “How likely are you to recommend our product/service to someone else?” the system is designed to gauge customer loyalty.

 But it’s not enough to ask the question and shelve the answers.
 To ensure customers stay, you need to keep in touch with them.
 That’s why we say it’s best to run surveys every single quarter, to give you a continual stream of customer feedback.
 We recommend you run both:

 Relationship surveys.
-Surveys that are delivered every quarter to assess the overall state of the customer relationship.
+Surveys are delivered every quarter to assess the overall state of the customer relationship.